 This post may contain affiliate links, and as an Amazon Associate I earn from qualifying purchases.
 I’ll never link to anything I don’t use and love!
 Click here for full disclosure and privacy policy.

-While everyone (including myself) is already in full Christmas mode, there's really no bad time for pie.
-This Apple Date Pie is a twist on tradition...and you know how much I love to do that. 🙂 Inside the classic, flaky pastry crust are spiced apples paired with the caramel flavors of dates and brown sugar.
-It's the perfect fall & winter pie.
+This Apple Date Pie is a twist on tradition...and you know how much I love to do that!
+Inside the classic, flaky pie crust are spiced apples paired with the caramel flavors of dates and brown sugar.
+It's the perfect fall & winter pie!

 If you enjoy this recipe, check out the posts for my Caramel Apple Shortcake, Caramel Apple Angel Food Cake, and Apple Crisp Macchiato Bars!